-Amicalola Falls is a beautiful, natural hiking and sightseeing attraction in north Georgia.
-If you want to learn more about Amicalola Falls, we’ve provided some facts and history about the area and advice on how to best enjoy a trip to the falls.
+For those who want to learn more about Amicalola Falls, we’ve provided some facts and history about the area and advice on how to best enjoy a trip to the falls.

-Facts and history about Amicalola Falls
+Facts and History About Amicalola Falls

-What does Amicalola Falls State Park have to offer visitors?
+What Does Amicalola Falls State Park Have to Offer Visitors?